 Seychelles Country Report

-Somali pirates pushing out across the Indian Ocean – trying to circumvent security measures employed in the Gulf of Aden – present a very low risk to Seychellois fishing lanes and tourism.
-The risks have fallen further since 2013, as Somali pirates no longer have the capacity to operate so far east.
-In 2010, six Seychellois were captured by pirates southeast of the island of Mahé, but the government has since implemented a military strategy with EU and US support, and improved its legal framework dealing with piracy offenders.
-No attacks have been registered in the past year.
+Somali pirates pushing out across the Indian Ocean present a low risk to Seychellois fishing lanes and tourism, as they no longer have the capacity to operate so far east.
+In 2010, in the last reported incident, six Seychellois were captured by pirates southeast of the island of Mahé, but the government has since implemented a military strategy with EU and US support, and improved its legal framework dealing with piracy offenders.

 Vaccinations required to enter the country